Art Lesson Plans & Discussion Topics

 refines, and develops thinking in the arts."

 We may surmise experience in the arts can have some carryover into other subjects.
 Nevertheless, the arts may stand on their own as having a distinct meaning and as a distinct form of communication.
-Art is something we revisit, time and time again, for pleasure and information.
+Art is something we revisit, time and time again, for pleasure and for information.

 Seven Signs of Art Intelligence

-Teachers in all have the opportunity to access art materials and art approaches to enhance their classroom experiences and show an art perspective on other subjects:
+Teachers in all subjects have the opportunity to access art materials and art approaches to enhance their classroom experiences and show an art perspective on other subjects:

 • English - interpretation of literature in painting, for example